Travel Makeup | What I Pack In My Travel Makeup Bag

 - Shu Uemura eyelash curler – my eyelashes are stick straight and need a lot of help

 - Benefit Bad Gal mascara – I buy the travel size mascara at Sephora for $10.
-I like to throw out my mascara after 2-3 months because I wear contacts
+After about 3 months, I toss my mascara so I don’t like to buy the full size

 - Benefit Bad Gal eyeliner